wp-plugins/subiz-live-chat/readme.txt

 * **Color:** On the right hand-side, you can choose the 5 given colors or customize which color you like.
 * **Widget position:** You can choose the widget's position on the left or right.
 * **Logo:** In the third part on the right, click to upload logo image (image size must not exceed 50Kb)
-* **Language:** You can switch language on chat widget into a certain language (English, Português, Français,...) or choose Auto Detect mode
+* **Language:** You can switch language on chat widget into a certain language (English, Portuguese, Vietnamese,...) or choose Auto Detect mode

 = How can I know when my visitors send messages? = There 3 types of notification for you to alert when you have incoming messages from visitors